Judicial Board Confidentiality

 What does NOT have to be confidential?

 They may still speak with individuals called as witnesses about the events or experiences that lead to a case being brought, as long as they don’t discuss any new information gained through their participation in the case.
-Once a case has been filed, the complainant and respondent should not speak to witnesses about their presence in a hearing, except as is necessary to the development of his/her testimony or the identification of appropriate witnesses.
+Once a case has been filed, the complainant and respondent should not speak to witnesses about their presence in a hearing, except as is necessary to the development of their testimony or the identification of appropriate witnesses.
 In addition, participants must make no attempts to influence, bias, or silence the testimony of witnesses.

 - The name of the accused